-As soon as the Halloween decorations go up in our house, I know that I can start thinking about Christmas soon as it’ll be November when they get put away.
+As soon as the Halloween decorations go back up to the loft in our house, I know that I can start thinking about Christmas soon.
 Don’t shout me down just yet – each to their own!
 I am just a huge Christmas-time lover; I love the build-up and the magic of the festive season….

 This year as every year, we will be incorporating a family charitable tradition in among the other traditions.
 My children are extremely fortunate to live the lifestyle we lead and it’s important to us that they understand that other families don’t have what we have and that they shouldn’t take their belongings and lifestyle for granted.

-Our campaign is based on the concept of a reverse advent calendar.
+Our #FoodBankAdvent campaign is based on the concept of a reverse advent calendar.

 With a normal advent calendar, on each day of advent, you open a window and get something out.
 The idea of a reverse advent calendar is simple – it’s the opposite to a traditional advent calendar in that you don’t take, you give.

 Find yourself a big box and for 25 days, pop one item a day in to it and at the end, deliver it to your local food bank.

 It is an easy and fun way to collect items for your food bank, especially for those of you with children.
 I have been talking to the girls about it and they have come up with some lovely ideas of Christmas cards to make to go in there alongside the donations of food and toiletries.